Protection of Edge transport in Quantum Spin Hall samples: Spin-Symmetry Based General Approach and Examples: Landauer setup for a helical wire

-Let us start from a simple elucidating proof of importance of the spin conservation.
-We focus only on the edge modes of the QSH sample and explore the dc conductance of the 1D helical wire attached to two leads.
-The Hamiltonian describing clean helical 1D Dirac fermions reads~as: \be \hat{H}_0 = - i v_F \int {\rm d} x \ \hat{\psi}^{\dagger}(x) \hat{\s}_z \partial_x \hat{\psi}(x) \, . \ee Here $ \, v_F $ is the Fermi velocity; $ \hat{\psi} = \{ \psi_+, \psi_- \}^T $ is the spinor constructed from the helical fermionic fields; $ \, \hat{\s}_{x,y,z} \, $ denote the Pauli matrices operating in the spin space.
-A natural direction of the spin quantization is determined by the spin-orbit interaction (SOI) which governs helicity.
-Eq.(\ref{H0}) assumes that it is directed along z-axis.
-We consider the wire whose left- and right parts are clean but the middle part contains a conducting region (``a black box''), where the helical electrons can be scattered, see Fig.\ref{BlaclBoxSetUp}.
-This corresponds to the standard Landauer setup: The black box acts as a composite scatterer while two (left and right) ideal helical wires are identical and play a role of contacts connecting the scatterer and external 2D leads.
+We focus on the helical modes of the single QSH edge and discuss the linear dc conductance of the system.
+We conventionally subdivide the edge into three parts: two ideal 1D helical wires connecting leads and a complex scattering region (SR), see Fig.\ref{BlaclBoxSetUp}.

-Possible reasons for a scattering inside the black box include electron interactions or exchange interactions of the electrons with dynamical localized spins, Kondo impurities (KIs), to name just a few.
-Scattering processes can (or cannot) conserve the total spin.
-This is drastically important for the helical electrons since it determines whether their transport can be ballistic.
+Left and right wires are ideal, i.e. contain no sources for the scattering of the helical electrons.
+The middle part, the SR, is a conducting region where the helical electrons can be scattered.
+This corresponds to the standard Landauer setup: The SR acts as a composite scatterer while left and right ideal helical wires are identical and play a role of contacts connecting the scatterer and external 2D leads.